dereuromark/cakephp-ide-helper/docs/Illuminator.md

 ### Important constraint
-This tool is based on the results of the Annotator.
+Some tasks may be based on the results of the Annotator.
 So make sure you run that first, e.g.

 ```
 bin/cake annotations all && bin/cake illuminator illuminate <path>